ethereum/consensus-specs/specs/merge/validator.md

 #### `prepare_payload`

-Given the set of execution payload attributes initiates a process of building an execution payload on top of the execution chain tip identified by `parent_hash`.
+Given the set of execution payload attributes, `prepare_payload` initiates a process of building an execution payload on top of the execution chain tip identified by `parent_hash`.

 ```python